 It is cold outside where I live and the local ski areas are making a fine living.
 Many busy folks need to take a cake to a Christmas or winter gathering so here is an easy one that the kids can help with.

-Ski Slope Cake Tutorial:
+Ski Slope Cake Recipe:

 2 white cake mixes with a few changes to the recipe